Digital Garden

 Importance

-On the main page there is a special section which holds articles which I find the most important.
+On the main page there is a special section which shows the most important articles (or at least the ones which I judge to be as such).
 Articles on this list are sorted by relevancy: a coefficient which is calculated based on few other factors:

 - article importance, in scale 0-10, which I set manually;